kiesraad/abacus/backend/README.md

 Use `cargo test` to run the tests.
 The tests are also run in a GitHub Actions workflow.

+Typst needs to be installed on your machine, see [Running](#running) for more details.

 ### Air gap detection

 In production, Abacus must be built with air gap detection enabled.
 To enforce air gap detection during build, enable the feature `airgap-detection`: